nodejs/node/doc/api/n-api.md

 ```

 - error_message: UTF8-encoded string containing a VM-neutral description of
-  the error
+  the error.
 - engine_reserved: Reserved for VM-specific error details.
 This is currently
   not implemented for any VM.
 - engine_error_code: VM-specific error code.
 This is currently
   not implemented for any VM.
-- error_code: the N-API status code that originated with the last error
+- error_code: The N-API status code that originated with the last error.

 See the [Error Handling][] section for additional information.